AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ## Overview

 Line marker is a line that is drawn on chart plot and bound to some value on an axis.
 It may be used to show a trend or mark an important value.
+You can also place [Range Markers](../Axes_and_Grids/Range_Markers) to show Ranges and [Text Markers](../Axes_and_Grids/Text_Markers) to show Text.

 ## Declare